APZmedia/APZmedia-ComfyUI-PSDtools/README.md

 ### Verify Installation

 After installation, you should see the PSD nodes in the `image/psd` category:
-- APZmedia PSD Layer Saver
-- APZmedia PSD Layer Saver Advanced
-- APZmedia PSD Layer Saver (8 Layers)
+- **APZmedia PSD Multilayer Saver**: For saving multiple images as PSD layers
-- APZmedia PSD Layer Saver (8 Layers Advanced)
+- **APZmedia PSD Layer Loader**: For loading PSD files and extracting layers

 ### Troubleshooting